JustinLove/jsharmony-cms-sample-rails/README.md

 - Enter a name such as `01 / Rails Public`
 - active status.
 - Enter the full url path where you want to publish files, e.g. `file://c:/wk/jsharmony-cms-sample-rails/rails_jsh/public/cms/`
+  - **IMPORTANT**: Do not use the `public` directory.
+The CMS manages all files below here, including deleteing files.
 - params is a json object of values that will be made available to template publishing.
 The key field is the base url.

     {